rauljgarcia/Trie/README.md

-# Trie
+# Standard Trie
-This is an implemenation of a prefix tree, or trie, in C++.
+This is an implemenation of a prefix tree, or a standard trie, in C++.
+Will use as step to build next suffix trie, toward eventual implementation of suffix tree.

 The project has following folder tree